-Song of Solomon 5.6-8 I opened to my beloved; but my beloved had withdrawn himself, and was gone: my soul failed when he spake: I sought him, but I could not find him; I called him, but he gave me no answer.
-The watchmen that went about the city found me, they smote me, they wounded me; the keepers of the walls took away my veil from me.
-I charge you, O daughters of Jerusalem, if ye find my beloved, that ye tell him, that I am sick of love.
+Song of Solomon 5.6-8 I opened to my beloved, but my beloved had turned and gone.
+My soul failed me when he spoke.
+I sought him, but found him not; I called him, but he gave no answer.
+The watchmen found me as they went about in the city; they beat me, they bruised me, they took away my veil, those watchmen of the walls.
+I adjure you, O daughters of Jerusalem, if you find my beloved, that you tell him I am sick with love.